GeorgeWeb/syclref/_api-docs/event.h/cl%253A%253Asycl%253A%253Aevent/functions/get_profiling_info/index.md

 ---
 **Parameters:**

-**Returns:** An implementation defined 64-bit value describing the time in nanoseconds when the requested profiling event occurred
+**Returns:** paramThe profiling parameter requested invalid_object_errorIf the queue associated with the event was not constructed with the property::queue::enable_profiling property

 ---